macey26/100-days-of-code/r1-log.md

 ###R1D24
 I spend some time learning arrays on @theOdinProject and started working on functions for my Dr Who Game.
 Looking forward to 3 weeks off work and more time to code.

+###R1D25
+I spents some time learning more about loops in javascript and added more functions to my DR WHO game.
+Trying to figure out how to apply a loop the game too.